farindk/gfxcon/README.md

 At that time, I used the SAS 6.50 C compiler.
 I have not tried to compile it since then.

+Note that there is also a `v1.9` branch.
+It seems that I started adding PNG support and replaced the JPEG codec.
+I do not remember whether this ever worked or was left unfinished.
 ---

 ````